EOSIO/eosio-swift/README.md

 signProvider.signTransaction(request: signRequest){ (response) in
     ...
 }
 ```

 ## Contents of the library

 This library is an example implementation of EosioSignatureProviderProtocol.
 It implements the following methods:

-* `signatureProvider.signTransaction(request: signatureRequest)` signs transactions
+* `signatureProvider.signTransaction(request: signatureRequest)` signs an EosioTransaction.
-* `signatureProvider.getAvailableKeys()` requests supporting app to share available public keys that could be used for signature
+* `signatureProvider.getAvailableKeys()` returns an array, containing the public keys associated with the private keys that the object was initialized with.

 ## Installation